MTMario/info3180-project1/README.md

-# flask_starter
+# Real Estate Web Dev Application
-Starter code for a new Flask Application
+A real estate application for INFO3180.

 Remember to always create a virtual environment and install the packages in your requirements file